greenelab/lab-website-template/research/index.md

 # {% include icon.html icon="fa-solid fa-microscope" %}Publications

-Explore our latest contributions to the forefront of video motion analysis field through our publications.
+A collection of our work on motion and dynamics.

 {%
   include button.html